CrazyCoder/coolreader-kindle-qt/README.markdown

 3. Copy all directories from **cr3-kindle-nnnn-nn-nn.zip** available in [Downloads](https://github.com/CrazyCoder/coolreader-kindle-qt/downloads) to Kindle flash root
 4. From the Kindle **Settings** dialog open menu, run **Update Your Kindle**
-5. After reboot you should have **CoolReader 3** in the documents list, open it.
+5. After reboot you should have **Cool Reader** in the documents list, open it.

-Kindle 3/DX owners can use [launchpad](http://www.mobileread.com/forums/showthread.php?t=97636).
+Kindle 3/DX owners can also use [launchpad](http://www.mobileread.com/forums/showthread.php?t=97636).

 Links
 =========================================